 The team includes experienced business professionals with skills in manufacturing systems and methods, strategic planning and implementation, business development, process analysis, and technology commercialization.
 Technical assistance, training, and consulting services to manufacturers are available to program participants.
 INNOVATE Hawaii administers the Manufacturing Assistance Program Grant (MAP) and the Hawaii Small Business Innovation Research Grant (HSBIR).

-INNOVATE Hawaii offers a FREE one-hour consultation on the first Tuesday of every month!
+INNOVATE Hawaii offers a FREE one-hour consultation on the first and third Tuesdays of every month!
 Email email@example.com to reserve your spot.

 Examples of services